 With the help of politicians, architects, and scientists, the University was founded on a cold day in early February in 1934.
 A memorial stone was deposited in the southern part of the medical faculty.

 The University of Tehran used to be the compound of Jalaliyeh garden, a scenery garden full of orchards founded in the early 1900s in the Qajar era.
-With the order of Reza Shah, Roland Dubrulle, a French architect drawn up the master plan of the campus buildings.
+With the order of Reza Shah, Roland Dubrulle, a French architect drew up the master plan of the campus buildings.
 That's why the early 20th-century modernist architecture influences the structures, and the faculty of Fine Arts looks similar to École Nationale supérieure des beaux-arts of Paris.

 The monuments are inspired by Iranian culture, but the Sassanian Empire influences the first University of Iran's logo.
 Professor Mohsen Moghaddam, one of the Faculty of Fine arts founders, designed the logo for his university project when he was a student there.
 He is also the first Iranian who was privileged to accept the "legion du noir officier" (legion of honour officer) badge by French president Charles de Gaulle.